High School Student

 - Visit with Firefighters, Paramedics, and Emergency Responders to gain insight into what life as a Firefighter is really like.
 Ask questions, take a tour, see a fire engine up close, and learn how the Fire Department family functions on a daily basis.

 Learn first-hand how exciting a firefighting career can be by working side-by-side with actual Los Angeles Firefighters.
-Following an introductory training program, Fire Explorers respond to real emergencies with Firefighters and Paramedics, and assist them by performing routine, supervised tasks.
-Fire Explorers assist with virtually all routine tasks in the community and around the fire station, including community relations, fire prevention, equipment and station maintenance, and training.
+Following an introductory training program, Fire Cadets respond to real emergencies with Firefighters and Paramedics, and assist them by performing routine, supervised tasks.
+Fire Cadets assist with virtually all routine tasks in the community and around the fire station, including community relations, fire prevention, equipment and station maintenance, and training.

 Getting ready to become a Firefighter should start years before you ever submit your first job application, ideally while you're still in high school.
 This will give you time to prepare yourself to be a good candidate for the job, as well as to decide if firefighting is right for you.